On HBO's 'Barry,' Bill Hader Asks, 'Can You Change Your Nature?'

 BALDWIN: (As Blake) You call yourself a salesman, you son of a b****?

-ED HARRIS: (As Dave Moss) I don't got to listen to this s***.
+LEMMON: (As Dave Moss).
+I don't got to listen to this s***.

 BALDWIN: (As Blake) You certainly don't, pal, 'cause the good news is you're fired.
-The bad news is you've got - all of you've got just one week to regain your job, starting with tonight - starting with tonight's sit.
+The bad news is you've got - all you've got just one week to regain your job starting with tonight, starting with tonight's sit.
 Oh.
 Have I got your attention now?
-Good, 'cause we're adding a little something to this month's sales contest as you all know, first prize is a Cadillac Eldorado.
+Good, 'cause we're adding a little something to this month's sales contest.
+As you all know, first prize is a Cadillac Eldorado.
 Anybody want to see second prize?
 Second prize - a set of steak knives.
 Third prize is you're fired.
 You get the picture?

 (SOUNDBITE OF TV SHOW, "BARRY")

 WINKLER: (As Gene Cousineau) OK.
 OK.
-No, no, no. I - stop.
+No, no, no. Stop.
 I'm not kidding.
 You're making me nauseous.

 HADER: Yeah.
 He doesn't understand the context of it at all.
 Well, that was a thing that - it was helpful in the writing - was we said, we need to get the - Barry's problem in that episode is that he couldn't stand up for himself against Fuches, the Stephen Root character.
 And so he...